hashicorp/vault/website/source/docs/configuration/seal/index.html.md

 will use the Shamir algorithm to cryptographically split the master key if this is not configured.

-As of Vault 0.9.0, the seal can also be used for [seal wrapping][sealwrapping] to add an extra layer of protection and satisfy compliance and regulatory requirements.
+As of Vault 0.9.0, the seal can also be used for [seal wrapping][sealwrap] to add an extra layer of protection and satisfy compliance and regulatory requirements.

 ## Configuration